 How easy is it to get a Spanish mortgage to buy a property in Ibiza?

-Spanish banks are open to lend to non-resident clients, but they would need to make a proof of solvency together with the compliance aspects.
+Spanish banks are open to lending to non-resident clients, but they would need to make proof of solvency together with the compliance aspects.

 It is often necessary to get help from an external professional broker, separate from the bank to help overcome these types of issues/obstacles and to better understand which mortgage application suits which bank at what time.

 Nowadays it is indispensable not to limit your search for financing to Spanish banks, since some applications can only be financed through international banks for the reasons mentioned above.
 Access to this kind of funding is only possible through a broker.

 The short answer is: Yes, you can.
 Like anywhere else, you will have to fulfil certain criteria regarding income and fluidity, and the legalities of the property you wish to take the mortgage out over also play an important part.
 However, there are generally few obstacles to asking for a mortgage in Ibiza.
 Below are some more details in different scenarios:

 Can a non-resident get a mortgage in Ibiza?